rachelng-rpas/openreoc/articles/Record-Keeping Guide/03-implementation-guide.md

 | Microsoft OneDrive + Excel Online | Free (basic) / included with Microsoft 365 | Better Excel compatibility.
 Good for operators already using Microsoft. |
 | Dropbox + spreadsheets | Free (basic) | Simple file storage.
 Less suited for collaborative editing. |

+As your operation grows, you may consider:
+- **RPAS compliance platforms** (e.g. AVCRM) for integrated record management and automated reminders
+- **Flight data tools** (e.g. AirData UAV) to automatically capture flight logs and aircraft usage
+- **Database-style tools** (e.g. Notion, Airtable) for more structured and automated systems

+When choosing tools, prioritise simplicity, consistency, accessibility, and reliable backup.

-Any of these will work.
-The important thing is to pick one and use it consistently.
+Any of these options will work — the key is to select one and use it consistently.

+A simple system that is well understood and consistently applied will always outperform a complex system that is not.

 ### Folder Structure